phaefelfinger/tv7playlist/README.md

 - Resorting of the channel list
 - Enable or disable a channel
-- Override the channel number -> better EPG Detection support in plex
+- Override the channel number -> better EPG Detection support in plex / emby
-- Override the channel name -> better EPG Detection support in plex
+- Override the channel name -> better EPG Detection support in plex / emby

 This is licensed under GPLv2.
 See License file.